icopy-site/awesome/docs/awesome/free-for-dev.md

   * [knapsackpro.com](https://knapsackpro.com) - Speed up your tests with optimal test suite parallelisation on any CI provider.
 Split Ruby, JavaScript tests on parallel CI nodes to save time.
 Free plan for up to 10 minutes test files and free unlimited plan for Open Source projects.
   * [webhook.site](https://webhook.site) - Verify webhooks, outbound HTTP requests, or emails with a custom URL.
 Temporary URL and email address is always free.
   * [Vaadin](https://vaadin.com) — Build scalable UIs in Java or TypeScript, and use the integrated tooling, components and design system to iterate faster, design better and simplify the development process.
 Unlimited Projects with 5 years free maintenance.
+  * [Foresight](https://thundra.io/foresight) — Thundra Foresight is a tool for debugging and troubleshooting test failures in no time and optimizing build duration and performance in your CI pipeline.

 ## Security and PKI